-When you use Google Analytics on your site to track your website traffic, those files are hosted from Google’s servers.
+When you use Google Analytics to track your website traffic, those files are hosted from Google’s servers.
 It’s slow to your website loading time, and you get a “Leverage browser caching” warning on you to test your website performance.

-After enable the Google Tracking Add-on on you will no longer see the “leverage browser cache” warning on those particular files.
+After enabling the Google Tracking Add-on, you will no longer see the “leverage browser cache” warning on those particular files.

 2: WP Rocket Facebook Pixel Add-on

-Facebook Pixel is an official analytics tool, helps you measure, target, and enhance your Facebook ad campaigns.
-When you use a Facebook pixel on your site, it will cause Leverage browser caching warnings in performance testing tools like GtMetrix, PageSpeed Insights.
+Facebook Pixel is an official analytics tool that helps you measure, target, and enhance your Facebook ad campaigns.
+Using a Facebook pixel on your site will cause Leverage browser caching warnings in performance testing tools like GtMetrix and PageSpeed Insights.

-If you are not running Facebook ads, then you do not need to enable Facebook Pixel add-ons.
-However, if you do promote your WordPress site on Facebook by Advertising, you should use Facebook pixel to check data and definitely enable this add-on.
+If you are not running Facebook ads, you do not need to enable Facebook Pixel add-ons.
+However, if you promote your WordPress site on Facebook by Advertising, you should use Facebook pixel to check data and allow this add-on.

 3: WP Rocket Varnish Add-on

 3: WP Rocket Cloudflare Add-on settings

-If you’re using Cloudflare CDN to your website, only then enable this option.
+If you’re using Cloudflare CDN on your website, only then enable this option.

 This add-on simply provides a convenient way to configure Cloudflare settings for better performance.
-If you use the WP Rocket Cloudflare add-on, then you do not need to use the Cloudflare plugin to configure settings.
+If you use the WP Rocket Cloudflare add-on, you do not need to use the Cloudflare plugin to configure settings.

-First of all, enable Cloudflare add-on.
-Then click the Modify Options button and It will take you to the Cloudflare tab.
+First of all, enable the Cloudflare add-on.
+Then click the Modify Options button, and It will take you to the Cloudflare tab.
 Here you need to enter your Cloudflare Global API Key, Zone ID for your domain, and Cloudflare email address (You can find all details on your Cloudflare dashboard).

 Development mode: Development Mode temporarily allows you to disable Cloudflare’s caching and minification features.
 Enable it when making a lot of code changes to your site.

-Relative protocol: You can only this option if you use Cloudflare’s Flexible SSL feature.
+Relative protocol: You can only use this option using Cloudflare’s Flexible SSL feature.
 Otherwise, disable it.

-Clear All Cloudflare Cache Files: By default, the Cloudflare cache will be purged automatically whenever you clear WP Rocket’s cache.
-It’s not necessary to press this button every time to clear the cache.
+Clear All Cloudflare Cache Files: The Cloudflare cache will be automatically purged whenever you clear WP Rocket’s cache.
+It’s unnecessary to press this button every time to clear the cache.

 4: WP Rocket Sucuri Add-on